 Faculty are required to fulfill instructional course obligations for the scheduled course duration as expressed in semesterly contracts.
-Except for sudden illnesses and other emergencies, instructors should arrange in advance for scheduled absences and notify the appropriate Academic Division Chair, as soon as possible so that appropriate arrangements may be made; refer to the Class Cancellation section information for further details regarding appropriate reporting processes.
-Faculty should submit a Faculty Absence/Coverage Form to the appropriate supervising Division Chair.
+Except for sudden illnesses and other emergencies, instructors should arrange in advance for scheduled absences and notify the appropriate Academic Division Chair and Associate Dean of Academics and Assessment, as soon as possible so that appropriate arrangements may be made; refer to the Class Cancellation section information for further details regarding appropriate reporting processes.
+Faculty should submit a Faculty Absence/Coverage Form to the appropriate supervising Division Chair and Associate Dean of Academics and Assessment.